MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/export-import-omnichannel-data.md

 9. Choose **Export Data**.
 The screen displays the export progress status and the location of the exported file at the bottom of the page after the export is complete.

-10. Choose **Exit** to close the tool.
+10. Select **Exit** to close the tool.

 ## Import configuration data using the Configuration Migration tool

-1. Run the Configuration Migration tool, and click **Import data** on the main screen.
+1. Run the Configuration Migration tool, and select **Import data** on the main screen.
 For information about downloading the tool, see step 1 in the previous section.

 2. On the **Login** screen, provide authentication details to connect to your Common Data Service platform server from where you want to import data.
-If you have multiple organizations on the Common Data Service platform server, and want to select the organization from where you want to import the data, select the **Always display list of available orgs** checkbox.
-Click **Login**.
+If you have multiple organizations on the Common Data Service platform server, and want to select the organization from where you want to import the data, select the **Always display list of available orgs** check box.
+Select **Login**.

-3. If you have multiple organizations, and you selected the **Always display list of available orgs** check box, the next screen lets you choose the organization that you want to connect to.
+3. If you have multiple organizations, and you selected **Always display list of available orgs**, the next screen lets you choose the organization that you want to connect to.
 Select the Common Data Service platform organization to connect to.

 4. The next screen prompts you to provide the data file (.zip) to be imported.
-Browse to the data file, select it, and then click **Import Data**.
+Browse to the data file, select it, and then select **Import Data**.

 5. The next screen displays the import status of your records.
-The data import is done in multiple passes,foundation data is imported first, while the dependent data is queuing up, and then the dependent data is imported in the subsequent passes to handle any data dependencies or linkages.
+The data import is done in multiple passes.
+Foundation data is imported first, while the dependent data is queuing up, and then the dependent data is imported in the subsequent passes to handle any data dependencies or linkages.
 This ensures clean and consistent data import.

-6. Click **Exit** to close the tool.
+6. Select **Exit** to close the tool.

 ## Test the export or import